edev/sira/README.md

 ## Operating system support

 I test and use Sira on Debian Linux using amd64 CPUs.
 I believe it should work on BSD and perhaps other Unix-like OSes, but I have not personally tested them.
 It absolutely **will not** manage systems that are binary-incompatible with the host.
-To the best of my knowledge, it also will not work on Windows.
+It also absolutely **will not** work on Windows.

-For the most part, the code itself is platform-agnostic.
-If you have a specific use case in mind and wish to contribute to expanding Sira's operating system support, you are welcome to reach out.
-The following are the known impediments to cross-platform Sira:

-1. Sira uses the [openssh](https://crates.io/crates/openssh) crate, which saves me quite a bit of reading and possibly a lot of work.
-It works well for my own use case.
-However, its documentation explicitly warns that it is only compatible with Unix-like operating systems.

-1. Sira is written in pure Rust, which has many benefits.
-It also transmits a client to each host it manages, and that client is written in Rust and compiled to binary.
-I'm sure it is possible to compile an array of client binaries for different operating systems and transfer different clients to different operating systems, but I have not developed such a system.
-This work will need to be done before Sira can manage computers running varied operating systems.

 ## License